-Why We Picked It: This card offers impressive cash-back rates on bonus categories and a large signup bonus — new account holders can earn $150 back after spending $1,000 within the first three months of opening an account.
-New members also receive 12 months of interest-free financing on new purchases and balance transfers.
+Why We Picked It: This card offers impressive cash-back rates on bonus categories and a large signup bonus — new account holders can earn up to $200 back after spending $1,000 within the first three months of opening an account.
+The standard purchase APR applies immediately.

 Annual Fee: $95

 APR: 0% for 12 months on purchases and balance transfers, then 13.99%-24.99% Variable

 At publishing time, the Citi Double Cash Card, Chase Freedom and American Express Blue Cash Preferred cards are offered through Credit.com product pages and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.

 This article was updated September 21st, 2017